josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 ![Our markdown file rendered out as a page on our website](/images/post_images/sveltekit-uses-rendered.png)

-Markdown pages are a handy option for text-based pages, since Markdown is generally easier to author than HTML.
-(My [`/uses`](/uses) page is a Markdown file, for example.)
+Markdown pages are a handy option for text-based content, since Markdown is generally easier to author than HTML.

-And since our app now treats `.md` files like components, you can even import and use Markdown content _inside of_ other files, if you want to--for example, to import as _part_ of the page's content.
+And since our app now treats `.md` files like components, you can even import and use Markdown content _inside of_ other files, if you want to--for example, if part of the page needed to be Svelte components, but part could just be Markdown text.

-Let's cover a couple other nice features of mdsvex before moving on.
+This page isn't intended to be permanent (if you don't want it to be), but keep it around for now; we'll use it again in a little bit.
+But first, let's cover a couple other nice features of mdsvex before moving on.

 ### Code blocks in markdown